 In This Article

 A 65% Microsoft Secure Score feels like a passing grade.
 It is not.
 The Microsoft Security Intelligence Report found that organizations above 80% experience 67% fewer security incidents than those below that threshold.
-In the mortgage industry, where a single breach can cost $25 million or more, that gap represents real financial exposure.
+For mortgage companies, community banks, and credit unions operating under FTC Safeguards Rule, NCUA Part 748, and state cybersecurity rules, that gap is real financial exposure and a real examiner finding waiting to happen.

 The problem is not the score itself.
 Microsoft Secure Score is a solid starting point.
-The problem is that a score without context does not tell you what to do next, which actions matter most, or whether you are improving fast enough to stay ahead of evolving threats.
+The problem is that a score without context does not tell a lender what to do next, which actions matter most for an FTC Safeguards examination, or whether the institution is improving fast enough to stay ahead of evolving threats.
+A spreadsheet of recommendations is not a plan.
+Examiners do not grade spreadsheets.

 Where Microsoft Secure Score Falls Short

-Secure Score does three things well: it measures your tenant configuration, compares you to benchmarks, and lists recommended actions.
-But it has real limitations for mortgage companies:
+Microsoft Secure Score does three things well: it measures tenant configuration, compares the score to industry benchmarks, and lists recommended actions.
+But it has real limitations for lenders sitting under federal and state cybersecurity supervision:

 - No prioritization by business risk.
-Secure Score weights actions by security impact.
-It does not know that your FTC Safeguards Rule compliance depends on specific MFA configurations.
+Microsoft Secure Score weights actions by security impact.
+It does not know that FTC Safeguards Rule compliance hinges on specific MFA configurations in Microsoft Entra ID, or that NYDFS Part 500 requires multi-factor authentication for any individual accessing the lender's internal networks from an external network.
 Every recommendation looks equally important.

-- Executive-hostile interface.
-The Defender portal was built for security engineers.
-Executives who need to understand posture cannot navigate it without IT translation.
+- Engineer-first interface.
+The Microsoft Defender portal is built for security engineers.
+Executives, internal auditors, and board IT subcommittee members who need to understand posture cannot navigate it without IT translation, and translation slows decisions.

 - Static snapshots.
-Secure Score shows where you are today.
-It does not show whether you are improving, stagnating, or regressing over time.
+Microsoft Secure Score shows where the tenant stands today.
+It does not show whether the lender is improving, stagnating, or regressing over time, and a single snapshot is not the evidence an examiner asks for.

 How Guardian Turns a Score Into a Roadmap